When Gratitude Feels Pointless: A Grounded Way to Rebuild Emotional Well-Being

 It’s about using gratitude as a stabilizing practice, one that helps you reconnect with yourself when achievement no longer delivers emotional nourishment.

-Why Gratitude Often Fails High Achievers
+Why Gratitude Doesn’t Land for High Achievers

 Most high performers already know there is good in their lives.